In 1991, John Robertson and Jerry Caine started a boatyard at Woodstock in the suburbs of Cape Town, in South Africa.

 Let’s just say that Leopard haven’t looked back since they introduced this new space forward.
 It’s very popular with charter customers and private owners alike.

-Leopard 48 2012 (Moorings 4800) Following on from the 46, the Leopard 48 relly went to town on the forward cockpit with a boxy new design.
+Leopard 48 2012 (Moorings 4800) Following on from the 46, the Leopard 48 really went to town on the forward cockpit with a boxy new design.
 The hulls are vacuum-bagged with a balsa core.
+Not the sleekest design, but this cat maxes out on living space.

 Leopard 58 2012 (Moorings 5800)